davidfekke/davidfekke/README.md

 If you are looking for David's Powerpoint and presentation slides, you find them at this [link](https://slides.com/davidfekke/).

+I host a Youtube channel called [The Polyglot Engineer](https://www.youtube.com/c/polyglotengineer).

 You can find a copy of my [Resume here](https://fek.io/resume).

+I also [blog](https://fek.io/blog) about a lot of the things you will find in my repos.

 <!--
 **davidfekke/davidfekke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.